2024 Summer Paralympics: Volunteers

 In March 2023, applications to be volunteers at the Olympic and Paralympic Games were released.
 By May 2023, 300,000 applications had been received.
 Applicants were made aware of the status of their application in late 2023, of which 45,000 were expected to be assigned a volunteering position.

 Transportation

-Accessibility in the transportation network for people with disabilities was a concern during the lead-up to the Games; accessibility of the Paris Métro system is limited, with only one of its 16 lines being fully wheelchair-accessible—a shortcoming that faced criticism from disability advocates and IPC president Andrew Parsons.
-Ahead of the Olympics and Paralympics, Paris invested €1.5 billion towards improving the accessibility of local businesses and other forms of transport, including €125 million to upgrade its bus fleet to accommodate passengers with wheelchairs, and subsidizing the purchase of wheelchair-accessible taxicabs.
+Accessibility in the transportation network for riders with disabilities was a concern during the lead-up to the Games.
+Due to its age, less than 10% of the Paris Métro system is wheelchair-accessible, with only one of its sixteen lines (Line 14) being fully accessible.
+These shortcomings faced criticism from disability advocates and IPC president Andrew Parsons.
+Ahead of the Olympics and Paralympics, Paris invested €1.5 billion towards improving the accessibility of local businesses and other forms of transport, including €125 million to upgrade its bus fleet to accommodate passengers with wheelchairs, and subsidizing the purchase of wheelchair-accessible taxicabs by 1,000 operators.

 Tickets

-On the day of the closing ceremony, 2.5 million of the 2.8 million tickets available for the games were sold.
-Suprassing London 2012 as the most tickets ever sold for a Paralympic games.
+2.8 million tickets were offered in total.
+By the closing ceremony, 2.5 million tickets had been sold, surpassing London 2012 as both the most tickets ever sold at a single Paralympic Games, and the most tickets sold in total across the Summer Olympics and Paralympics.
 Several sports reported record attendance.